 Robert Maudsley Fellowship for Studies in Medical Education

 This fellowship increases the number and quality of professionally trained medical educators in Canada by providing training in the science of medical education to selected promising candidates.
 The program helps specialists acquire knowledge and skills in the field of medical education in order to develop educational programs, evaluation methods and medical education research that apply to any phase of the continuum of medical education.

-Residents and Fellows are eligible to receive $40,000 per year of study up to 2 years.
+Residents and Fellows are eligible to receive $40,000 (total) for up to 2 years of study.
 An amount equivalent to 75 per cent of the grant will be disbursed upon project commencement, and the remaining 25 per cent upon project completion and receipt of a final report.

 Eligible programs of study must begin after July 1, 2022, but no later than June 30,2023.
 Note: disbursement of money awarded for the 2023 fellowship occurs March 2023.

-Funds will be deposited with the successful applicant’s professional corporation, university or hospital department.
-Use of funds must respect the spirit of the Fellowship that seeks to support the conduct of research (e.g. salary support to protect time for research, tuition, research assistant, presentation of findings etc.).
+Funds will be deposited with the grant recipient’s professional corporation, university or hospital department.
+Use of funds must respect the spirit of the Fellowship that seeks to support the conduct of research (e.g. tuition, salary support to protect time for research, research staff support, presentation of findings etc.).

 A financial statement prepared by a third-party administrator is expected upon completion of the Fellowship.